Do You Collect Investments? Financial Advisors' Daily Digest

 The article goes on to propose what "primary colors," or core categories of investment products, an investor really needs, suggesting capital preservation, income and growth as a portfolio’s building blocks.
 It also notes that investors’ particular needs are what should determine the portfolio mix.

 I think Legg Mason is right.
-Indeed, in some circumstances an investor may need just one investment product, say a globally diversified stock portfolio.
+Indeed, in some circumstances, an investor may need just one investment product, say a globally diversified stock portfolio.
 His income may be his job; his capital preservation may be his bank savings account.
 Other investors with more complex needs may require more investment products.

 But it does seem like investors hold "shiny new products" out of proportion to their needs.
 If that is correct, then one may ask why investors own financial product they do not need.
 One explanation may be that the products are tied up with personal status concerns.
 People want bragging rights.
 Mutual funds are boring.
 Skyrocketing stocks allow you to regale your friends at a social gathering.